uchicago-capp-30320/new-arrivals-chi/data_model.md

 _password_ (string) – Password associated with the organization's account.
 Hashed for security.

-_address_ (string) – Physical address of the organization.
+_street\_address_ (string) – Physical street address of the organization.

+_zip\_code_ (string) – Zip code of the organization.
+Plan to use association tables to match zip codes to nearby Chicago neighborhoods.

+_city_ (string) – City that the organization is located within.

-_neighborhood_ (string) – Neighborhood where the organization is located.
-(NOTE: considering calculating neighborhoods from address)
+_state_ (string) – State that the organization is located within.

 _phone_ (string) – Primary external contact number for the organization.
+This will include the country code which will be able to be selected by the user from dropdown (information from data file)

-_image\_path_ (String) – Path to corresponding organization logo; stored in cloud.
+_image\_path_ (string) – Path to corresponding organization logo; stored in cloud.

+_active_ (Datetime) – Indicates whether the organization's admin active status.
+Not null indicates active and time when it was activated, null indicates suspended.

-_status_ (int) – Flag to indicate whether the organization's admin status.
-1 indicates active, 0 indicates suspended, -1 indicates deleted.
-(NOTE TO TEAM: do we need deleted?)
+_deleted_ (Datetime) – Indicates whether the organization's deleted status.
+Not null indicates indicates time this organization was deleted, null indicates active.

-_visibility_ (int) – Flag to indicate whether the organization is visible on the portal to users.
-1 indicates visible to the users, 0 indicates hidden.
+_visible_ (Datetime) – Indicates whether the organization is visible on the portal to users.
+Not null indicates visible and time when it was activated, null indicates invisible.

 <br/><br/>